6 Brilliant Intermittent Fasting Muscle Gain Hacks

 However, when you eat before exercising, you activate the nutrient sensor insulin.
 And as the name suggests, the storage hormone is responsible for building up energy stores.

-Insulin also blocks the enzyme that can break down stored body fat (Meijssen et al. 20015).
+Insulin also blocks the enzyme that breaks down stored body fat (Meijssen et al. 20015).

-Also, the body preferentially consumes the energy supplied by food in the bloodstream.
+Also, the body preferentially consumes the energy food supplies in the bloodstream.
 Ultimately, it would be much more helpful to burn stored body fat instead.

 Therefore, there are only two fundamental reasons to eat before exercise: